 “There were no signs of injury, apart from her crying, but since she couldn’t tell me how she felt, I was scared,” says the Moncton, NB, mom.“I rushed her to the doctor.
 It turned out she was fine, but I was overcome with guilt for letting it happen.”

-Watch for symptoms: Any loss of consciousness or deformity of the skull requires immediate medical attention, says Ash Singhal, a paediatric neurosurgeon at the BC Children’s Hospital in Vancouver.
+Any loss of consciousness or deformity of the skull after a baby hits her head requires immediate medical attention, says Ash Singhal, a paediatric neurosurgeon at the BC Children’s Hospital in Vancouver.
 “But if a baby is awake, alert and behaving normally, it’s not concerning.”
 He advises parents to be watchful for a day or two.
 “If you notice she’s acting different—vomiting, drowsy, irritable, eating less, or having trouble using a part of her body, go to the ER.”
 There’s no need to keep your baby awake if she isn’t displaying these symptoms.

 *Name changed by request.